nartc/mapper/docs-site/docs/getting-started/introduce-to-automapper.md

 - Removed the mapping logic in the DTOs
 - Decorated all the properties with the same name with `@AutoMap()`.
 For nested model like `BioDto`, we provide a `typeFn` to `@AutoMap()`

+> You can omit `typeFn` for non-array nested model, but for array property it's required.
+For more detail please check [Classes Limitations](plugins-system/classes-limitations/#nested-array-property)

 ## Create a `Mapping<User, UserDto>`

 We've prepped our models with `@AutoMap()`, it is time to create the mappings.
 The mappings are created once and can be separated from the rest of other business logic code.